guycole/mellow-heeler/README.md

 1.  bin/archiver.sh collects processed files into a tar(1) and save to AWS S3

 ## History
-1. Mellow Hound original WAP collector.
-Based on Android, the output report is json formatted.
-Sadly, modern Android makes it difficult to run background applications and this project is abandoned.
-There are legacy files, and the format is reported as "hound_1".
-Most (if not all) of these observations are 2.4 GHz and will include a GPS location and timestamp.
-It turned out that if stationary, the GPS time stamp does not update so this was not a good choice for observation time.
-1. Mellow Heeler "heeler_1" has fixed location collection stations based on rPi4 using iwlist(8) scan output.
-Uses default rPi hardware and a TP-Link AC-1300, which offers 2.4 and 5.0 GHz coverage.
-There is a json header to identify observation time and site and the raw iwlist(8) output.
-Since these are static location collection stations, there is not much variety in observations.
-1. Mellow Heeler mobile collection is a rPi augmented w/a GPS HAT.

 | Date       | Device | Site      | Version |
 | ---------- | ------ | --------- | ------- |